Want to see how we do chatbot analytics? Join us for a product demo webinar.

 Similar to a conversational AI bot, the customer interacts with a voicebot through interactive voice response (IVR) technology.
 Rather than navigating menus with numbers, they simply engage in open-ended conversations where the IVR system is able to recognize what the caller is asking about.
 Voice systems generally use Voice Recognition, with text-to-speech (TTS) on top of a text-based AI system.

-Conversational AI is rapidly becoming the next big thing, with Gartner predicting upwards of $2 Billion in spending.
-As more companies embrace the technology, chatbot owners have the responsibility to deliver on the investment, that is to provide the customer experience and cost savings that were promised.
+As companies continue to embrace game-changing, rapidly evolving conversational AI technology, chatbot owners have the responsibility to deliver on the investment.
+They must drive both the customer experience and cost savings that were promised.

-The reality is that identifying the use case, choosing the right platform, designing the UX and conversational interactions, and so on, is only half the battle to achieving a high-performing bot.
-It takes continuous effort to create an outstanding automated experience for your customers.
-Whether the virtual agent needs new content, an intent refresh, additional use cases, or AI model training, the work of a chatbot owner is ongoing.
+The reality, of course, is that identifying the use case, choosing the right platform, designing the UX and conversational interactions, and so on, is only half the battle to achieving a high-performing bot.
+Ultimately, it takes continuous effort to create an outstanding automated experience for your customers.
+Whether a virtual agent needs new content, an intent refresh, additional use cases, or AI model training, the work of the chatbot owner is always ongoing.

 All too often, once a bot has been launched people across the organization, but especially executives who have invested heavily and want to know the impact of their investment, start formulating opinions on how it’s performing.
 Anecdotal evidence of what’s working and more often, what’s not, coupled with second-hand information fuel a growing to-do list.